Castles and Town Walls of King Edward in Gwynedd: Savoy influence

-The Edwardian sites have strong architectural links to castles and town walls built in the kingdom of Savoy in North Italy during the same period.
+The Edwardian sites have strong architectural links to castles and town walls built in the County of Savoy in North Italy during the same period.
 The resemblance between the two sets of buildings was first noted by historian Arnold Taylor in the 1950s.
 Similarities include the semi-circular door arches, window styles, corbelled towers, the positioning of putlog holes, tall circular towers and crenellations with pinnacles found in Edward's works in North Wales; in Savoy these can be seen in constructions such as the defences of Saillon, La Bâtiaz and Chillon Castles.
 Many of these similarities have been considered to be the result of the influence of the Savoy architect Master James of St George, employed by Edward I, and who brought other Savoyard architects with him to North Wales.

 Early 21st-century research, however, suggested that Master James' role, and Savoyard influence more generally, may have been overstated.
 The stonework of the sites in North Wales is of much higher quality than that in North Italy, and key features – such as the gatehouses – are not seen in Savoyard.
 Research indicates that Master James also appears to have had a stronger project management function, rather than an architectural design role, in the development of the sites.
 Furthermore, in some cases the relevant Savoy structures were built only after James had left the region, and would never have been seen by the architect.
 The similarity in architectural details may, therefore, be the result of the wider role played by Savoy craftsmen and engineers on the projects, rather than that of a single individual.